nodecg/docs/docs/migrating/migrating-0.8-to-0.9.md

 In the past, if you tried to reply to a `sendMessage` with an `Error`, you'd end up with just an empty Object at the other end (`{}`).
 This is because by default, JavaScript `Error`s are serialized as an empty Object by `JSON.stringify`.

-Now, if the first argument to a {@link NodeCG#sendMessage} acknowledgement is an error, it will be properly serialized and sent across the wire.
-As part of this, we are now strongly encouraging that all {@link NodeCG#sendMessage} acknowledgements always be treated as standard error-first Node.js-style callbacks.
+Now, if the first argument to a [`sendMessage`](/docs/classes/sendMessage) acknowledgement is an error, it will be properly serialized and sent across the wire.
+As part of this, we are now strongly encouraging that all [`sendMessage`](/docs/classes/sendMessage) acknowledgements always be treated as standard error-first Node.js-style callbacks.

-In addition, client-side {@link NodeCG#sendMessage} now also returns a `Promise`, so that you may use `.then`/`.catch` instead of a callback function.
-See the updated {@link NodeCG#sendMessage} documentation for more information.
+In addition, client-side [`sendMessage`](/docs/classes/sendMessage) now also returns a `Promise`, so that you may use `.then`/`.catch` instead of a callback function.
+See the updated [`sendMessage`](/docs/classes/sendMessage) documentation for more information.

 Please note that if you do not specify a callback to your `sendMessage`, then it will always return a Promise.
 Additionally, the first argument sent back in your acknowledgement is always assumed to be either an `Error` or `null`.
 If this value is truthy, then it will be used to `reject` the Promise.
 For this reason, it is strongly encouraged that all `sendMessage` acknowledgements strictly adhere to the error-first style of callbacks.